 7. Another thing to consider (though I have a hard time heeding my own advice) is to not go through and delete all the missed shots.
 Its tempting to do, but I can’t tell you how many bolts I’ve missed when I was hurrying to try and delete the bad shots and review the good ones.

 8. Post processing: I find that these settings generally make for a well exposed image.
 However, I do post-process all of my lightning shots in Adobe Lightroom.
 I do most of my post processing to bring out the intricate details in the clouds.
 It’s easy to overlook, but sometimes this is where the most interesting details are hidden.
 The gradient tool coupled with the clarity slider are your best friends for teasing these details out.
-I also rely on the recovery slider to help reign in blown-out bolts.
+I also rely on the highlight slider to help reign in blown-out bolts.
 Due to the light pollution, I often find myself with a lot of reds/yellows/magentas apparent in the clouds, while having heavy blues in the bolts.
-Trying to find the perfect white-balance is tricky with various temperature light sources.
+Trying to find the perfect white-balance is tricky with different light sources/color temperatures.
 Instead of trying to mitigate this, I embrace it and make it a contrasting color element of my images.
 Lightning lasts for such a brief second in time that it’s hard to know for certain what the scene “truly” looks like so have fun with it.
 All of the fine details and colors were caught by the camera as you see them above.
 I merely made what was captured more apparent.

 9. With great power comes great responsibility.
 In the digital age, snapping off hundreds, or thousands, of shots is easy – especially when trying to capture lighting.
 If you happen to catch a good storm with a lot of activity, take a breath before you upload every photo that has an inkling of lighting in it.
 Edit them down so that you have a concise yet great set.
 A handful of great photos will have a more memorable impact on your viewers than if those same great shots were sprinkled in amidst a mass of mediocre images.